jolenewin2018/dierbach_notes/01_-_introduction/fundamental_concepts.rst

   Nonvolatile, long-term storage of programs and data.

 * Bus:
-  The circutry that transfers data between hardware components of a computer system.
+  The circuitry that transfers data between hardware components of a computer system.